mzazon/awesome-cloud-projects/gcp/patient-sentiment-analysis-healthcare-api-natural-language-ai/patient-sentiment-analysis-healthcare-api-natural-language-ai.md

    echo "✅ Cloud Function deployed with healthcare permissions"
    ```

-   The sentiment analysis function is now deployed and configured with appropriate security permissions, ready to process FHIR events and generate patient sentiment insights while maintaining healthcare data compliance and security standards.
+   The sentiment analysis function is now deployed with Python 3.11 runtime and configured with appropriate security permissions, ready to process FHIR events and generate patient sentiment insights while maintaining healthcare data compliance and security standards.

 6. **Create Sample FHIR Patient and Observation Records**: